thejasvibr/combineall_cpp_python/optimising_notes.md

 |  96     | (too long?) |  900     | ------------   |
 | 192     | (too long?) | 47000    | ------------   |

-## Moral of the story: when translating code to another language - data structures matter?
+## Moral of the story: when translating code to another language - be extra careful